PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 The committee is responsible for quarterly hearing of OCC’s financial operations, advising the best practice of raising and spending the money, and compliance of any financial regulations for NPO.

-Ming Brink
+Ming Brink,
-Xiaohui Chen
+Xiaohui Chen,
-Hui Du
+Hui Du,
-Ge Liu
+Ge Liu,
-Guangchao Zhang
+Guangchao Zhang,
-Liwen Zhang
+Liwen Zhang,
 Hongcheng Zhao

 # Victoria Ren Scholarship